timthedev07/my-website/posts/my-opinions-on-some-programming-languages.md

 ![](https://raw.githubusercontent.com/timthedev07/my-website/staging/assets/cpp.jpg)

-Not gonna lie, I actually thought of switching to Python or TypeScript because 40% of the time I was just dealing with address boundary errors and other low level mistakes.
+Not gonna lie, I actually thought of switching to Python or TypeScript because 40% of the time I was just dealing with address boundary errors and other subtle mistakes.
 Then, things started to get better as I completed more questions and got more familiar with data structures and algorithms, and then I was dedicated to stick to C++ for this sort of programming, and partially because it is the choice of most many programmers.

 Now, I'm doing algorithms styled questions on a daily basis on LeetCode and other websites, you can find the challenge [here](https://github.com/timthedev07/200algo-in-200days).

+I then went fullstack(Next.js, Apollo GraphQL, TypeOrm, Express, etc) and started to build some serious projects with the technologies I learned, and all in TypeScript of course.

+That's when I genuinely started to benefit from TypeScript.
+As the project scales(1.1k commits currently), a reliable and smart typing system comes in **very** handy.